Skip to Main Content

 • NodeXL - easy to explore, analyze and visualize network graphs in Microsoft Office Excel; free basic version available

 • Onodo - easy-to-use, free network visualization builder.
-See this tutorial (video and slides), created by Fabrizio Lacarra Ramirez, DH Center Student Assistant, Spring 2021
+See this tutorial (video and slides), created by Fabrizio Lacarra Ramirez, DH Center Student Assistant, Spring 2021.
+N.B.: Onodo will not be available after June 30, 2024.

 • Palladio - visualizes relationships as maps, graphs, lists, or galleries